0dm/DS3DebugFPS/README.md

 You can now set a hotkey to clip the cursor to the window, this *should* work for those with multiple monitors.

 # Compatibility
-You can use the new executable with PyreProtecc however you will be missing the cursor clip feature.
+This mod is compatible with both Blue Senintel and will not interfere with mods that use dinput8 like Wex Dust.
-This mod should work would PvP Watchdog.
+You can use the executable version with PyreProtecc however you will be missing the cursor clip feature.

 # Other Info
 This mod will sometimes get small updates on Github, but full releases will only occur when functionality changes drastically.

-Support the mod on [Nexus Mods](https://www.nexusmods.com/darksouls3/mods/614?tab=description)
+Support the mod on [Nexus Mods](https://www.nexusmods.com/darksouls3/mods/614?tab=description) If you really like the mod, you can [fuel my coffee addiction here](https://ko-fi.com/0dmsaucy)

 | Credits  |                                                                       |